totten/rpow/doc/develop.md

 not require any special mysqld options, but it does assume that you have a `civibuild`-based environment.

+## Debug Extension

+The bundled extension [rpowdbg](../rpowdbg/) provides a UI to help investigate how rpow works.
+I suggest enabling it.

 ## Usage Example (Development)

 Here are some example steps to see it working in development: